Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

 Bonus: The Guinness Storehouse

 We understand the pub purists among you may balk slightly at this entry.
-Hear us out though; we felt we could hardly write a full blog about where to drink the best Guinness in Dublin without mention of its spiritual home.
+Hear us out though.
+We felt we could hardly write a full blog about where to drink the best Guinness in Dublin without mention of its spiritual home.

 One of the capital’s top tourist attractions, it’s not hard to see why.
-The home of Guinness is a sensory celebration of Ireland’s iconic brew and a fascinating look at how it evolved throughout more than 250 years of Dublin’s history.
+The home of Guinness is a sensory celebration of Ireland’s iconic brew.
+It gives visitors a fascinating look at how it evolved through more than 250 years of Dublin’s history.
+Add to that some of the best panoramic views of the city and the surrounding Wicklow mountains,

-The Guinness Storehouse is truly a one-of-a-kind place for a pint — after all, if you want the truth, it’s often best to head straight for the source!
+The Guinness Storehouse is truly a one-of-a-kind place for a pint.
+After all, if you want the truth, it’s often best to head straight for the source!

 Waiter pouring a pint of beer Guinness